 Products and/or Services

-Begin by explaining what it is your business sells.
-Describe the product or services in detail, including any patents that you may hold.
-Include specifics such as sourcing.
+Include details such as sourcing.
 Where do you get the materials to make your product?
 Do you import the product in whole or in part?

 Marketing and Sales Plan